scar-ai/Mixture-of-Latents/README.md

 ## ✨ Key Features

 -   **Mixture-of-Latents Attention (MLA):** A novel attention mechanism first introduced in the [Deepseek-V3 paper](https://arxiv.org/pdf/2412.19437) that splits query and key projections into two paths: a content-based path and a rotary-based path.
 This allows the model to separately process and weigh contextual information and positional information, leading to more nuanced text generation.
 -   **Mixture-of-Experts (MoE) Layers:** The feed-forward network in each Transformer block is replaced with a sparse MoE layer.
-This allows the model to have a very high parameter count while only activating a small subset of "expert" networks for each token, drastically improving training and inference efficiency.
+This allows the model to have a very high parameter count while only activating a small subset of expert networks for each token, drastically improving training and inference efficiency.
+The router architecture was inspired by the [HuggingFace post on MoE's](https://huggingface.co/blog/moe).
 -   **Rotary Position Embeddings (RoPE):** Implements state-of-the-art relative position embeddings, which are embedded into the MLA mechanism.
 -   **Distributed Training Ready:** Includes a script (`main_distributed.py`) that leverages PyTorch's `DistributedDataParallel` (DDP) for robust and scalable multi-GPU training (tested on a node of 8 AMD MI300X).
 -   **Custom Data Pipeline:** A dedicated data loader (`OpenWebText.py`) for processing the OpenWebText dataset, including on-the-fly tokenization, cleaning, and batching.